arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-The Czech Republic, which currently holds the presidency of the EU, has called for the establishment of a “special international tribunal” to investigate possible <strong>war crimes</strong> at <strong>Izyum</strong>, in Ukraine.
+The Czech Republic, which currently holds the presidency of the EU, called for the establishment of a “special international tribunal” to investigate possible <strong>war crimes</strong> at <strong>Izyum</strong>, in Ukraine.
 The move follows the discovery of around 450 graves at a site near the city, which was [recently retaken](https://te.arielherself.xyz/europe/2022/09/15/a-stunning-counter-offensive-by-ukraines-armed-forces) from the Russians.
 Some bodies had their hands tied behind their backs or showed signs of torture.

 Some 20m Shia Muslim pilgrims gathered in the holy city of Karbala, in Iraq, for the annual <strong>Arbaeen</strong> festival.
-It is one of the largest mass gatherings of people anywhere on Earth.
+It is one of the largest gatherings of people anywhere on Earth.
 The event is the culmination of 40 days of mourning in memory of Imam Hussein, a descendant of the Prophet Muhammad, who was killed in the city in the year 680.

 <strong>Ayatollah Ali Khamene</strong><strong>i</strong>, Iran’s supreme leader, offered a response of sorts to rumours that he is gravely ill by appearing in public for the first time in two weeks.
 The 83-year-old cleric spoke at an Arbaeen ceremony in Iran.
 A report yesterday in the <em>New York Times</em> suggested that he had been in a critical condition and had undergone bowel surgery.